 The death of Christ, which was the oblation of himself as a sacrifice, and his intercession, are the two principal parts of his priestly office; and relate to the same persons.
-Those for whom he died, for them he also maketh intercession; and for whom he the Father; and for whom he sanctified, or sacrificed himself, for them he prays (Rom.
+Those for whom he died, for them he also maketh intercession; and for whom he is the propitiation, for them he is an advocate with the Father; and for whom he sanctified, or sacrificed himself, for them he prays (Rom.
 8:34; 1 John 2:1, 2; John 17:9, 19).
-Now, such who have an interest in his prayers, are a special people, opposed to the world, and distinguished from them by the peculiar character of being given to Christ by the Father; and therefore be a special and peculiar people.
-It follows then that he was stricken, wounded, and bruised; the many Christ died not for every individual of mankind, since whose sins he bore, and whom he justified, (Isa.
-53:5, he does not intercede for every one.
-But, 8, 11, 12).
+Now, such who have an interest in his prayers, are a special people, opposed to the world, and distinguished from them by the peculiar character of being given to Christ by the Father; and therefore those for whom he died, being the same persons, must be a special and peculiar people.
+It follows then that Christ died not for every individual of mankind, since he does not intercede for every one.
+But,